 - The parade begins at the RP Funding Center at 7pm, so if you are trying to be one of the first ones “done” choose a spot along Lemon Street.
 Just remember you can’t cross the parade route when leaving (walking or in your car), so check the parade map below to plan your departure.

 - If you’re trying to avoid the crowds, spots near the beginning and end of the parade route around the RP Funding Center seem to be less crowded.
-Plan to be packed in on the sidewalks through Downtown Lakeland and around Lake Mirror.
+Plan to be packed in on the sidewalks through Downtown Lakeland and around the lake.

 - No candy or any other items are given out during the Lakeland Christmas parade due to safety precautions, so the only reason to try and be in the front row is for the best view.